 Author Appeal: In the DVD commentary for the Doc Hammer-written "ORB", Jackson Publick remarks that the script was "a list of stuff Doc likes."
 Most notably, allusions to late 19th/early 20th century American painters.
 (Doc Hammer is also a painter.)

-Author Avatar: In the DVD commentaries, Doc Hammer and Jackson Publick have said whenever they're stuck on the writing, they create a pair of characters loosely based on (and frequently voiced by) themselves. #21 and #24 are the Ur-example; others include Watch and Ward, the Moppets and the Lepidopterists.
+In the DVD commentaries, Doc Hammer and Jackson Publick have said whenever they're stuck on the writing, they create a pair of characters loosely based on (and frequently voiced by) themselves. #21 and #24 are the Ur-example; others include Watch and Ward, the Moppets and the 'Lepidopterists' Agents Doe and Cardholder.

 Of course it has been suggested that Pete White◊ looks suspiciously like Doc Hammer◊, and they share a love of 80's electronica.